Kristian Woolf: Coaching career

 In 2002, Woolf began his coaching career as an assistant coach for the Townsville Brothers in the Townsville & District Rugby League (TDRL) competition.
 At the same time, Woolf was teaching at Ignatius Park College and coaching their senior rugby league side, winning the Queensland State Schoolboys Championship in 2004.

 In 2005, Woolf joined the North Queensland Cowboys as their junior development manager.
 After holding the role for four seasons, Woolf became the team's NYC coach in 2009.
 He took the side to the finals for the first time in 2010 and to their first Grand Final in 2011, which they lost in golden point to the New Zealand Warriors.

 In 2012, Woolf joined the Brisbane Broncos as an assistant coach to Anthony Griffin.

 In 2015, he returned to North Queensland as the inaugural coach of the new Intrust Super Cup side, the Townsville Blackhawks.
 In the club's first season, the side finished in first place and qualified for the Grand Final, losing to the Ipswich Jets.

 Woolf was appointed head coach of the Tongan national team in 2014.
 In October 2015, Woolf recorded his first win with Tonga in the Asia-Pacific 2017 World Cup qualifying game against the Cook Islands.
-In 2016, Woolf's Tonga team suffered a second straight defeat by Samoa in the Polynesian Cup.
+In 2016, Woolf's Tonga team suffered a second straight defeat by Samoa in the 2016 Polynesian Cup.

+In the 2017 Rugby League World Cup, Woolf guided Tonga to beat NZ Kiwi and a thriller with England at Semi Final.

 On 26 September 2018, Woolf officially left his role as Blackhawks' head coach, which he held for four seasons, to take up an assistant coaching position with the Newcastle Knights.

 On 27 August 2019, Woolf was named interim head coach with Newcastle for the remainder of the 2019 season after Nathan Brown stepped down.

 On 10 September 2019, it was announced that Woolf would take up the head coach role at St Helens in 2020, signing a two-year contract with the club having the option to extend a further year.

+After defeating NZ Kiwi in 2017, Woolf led Tonga in 2019 to defeat both the British Lions Rugby League and the World Champion Australian Kangaroos.
-He coached St Helens in the club's 8-4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.

-He coached St Helens to victory in the 2021 Challenge Cup Final with a 26-12 victory over Castleford at Wembley Stadium.
+He coached St Helens in the club's 8–4 2020 Super League Grand Final victory over Wigan at the Kingston Communications Stadium in Hull.
+He coached St Helens to victory in the 2021 Challenge Cup Final with a 26–12 victory over Castleford at Wembley Stadium.
 On 9 October 2021, Woolf coached St Helens to their 2021 Super League Grand Final victory over the Catalans Dragons.
 On 24 September 2022, Woolf coached St Helens in their 2022 Super League Grand Final victory over Leeds in his final game in charge of the club.